 Matisse at the Grand Palais

-Discover the final years of modern painter Henri Matisse ‘s career through over 200 works on display: paintings, drawings, gouaches, textiles, stained glass… A multi-faceted artist who enjoyed exploring other art forms from 1941 to 1954.
+Discover the final years of modern painter Henri Matisse’s career through more than 200 works on display: paintings, drawings, gouaches, textiles, stained glass, and more.
+A multifaceted artist, Matisse enjoyed exploring other art forms from 1941 to 1954.

 Dates: March 24 to July 26, 2026

-This huge retrospective retraces the exceptional career of one of the greatest photographers of her time: Lee Miller.
-From fashion to war reports, you’ll discover nearly 250 prints, some never before seen… An exhibition to be discovered in Paris until August 2!
+This huge retrospective traces the exceptional career of one of the greatest photographers of her time: Lee Miller.
+From fashion to war reporting, you will discover nearly 250 prints, some of which have never been seen before… An exhibition to be discovered until August 2 in Paris!

 Location: 11 av Prés Wilson, 75116 Paris